Piyush11101/100-DAYS-OF-ML-CODE/README.md

 3) Splitting the dataset into the Training set and Test set
 4) Fitting Multiple Linear Regression to the Training set
 5) Predicting the test set result

+# Day4
+# Logistic Regression

+Logistic regression is a statistical model that in its basic form uses a logistic function to model a binary dependent variable, although many more complex extensions exist.
+In regression analysis, logistic regression (or logit regression) is estimating the parameters of a logistic model (a form of binary regression).

+1) Data Preprocessing
+2) Splitting the Data
+3) Feature Scaling
+4) Fitting Logistic Regression to the Training set
+5) Predicting the Test set results
+6) Evaluating The Predection